vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/02_auto_scaling.md

 3. Create a new target group and launch template.
 4. Do nothing.
 You can start directly launching EC2 instances in the Auto Scaling group with the same launch template.

----
+<details>

+<summary><strong>Answer & Explanation</strong> 📝</summary>

 Hint: Target groups are primarily used in ELBs and not in Auto Scaling.
 The scenario didn’t mention that the architecture has a load balancer.

----

-<details>

-<summary>Explanation</summary>

 A **launch template** is a template that an **Auto Scaling group** uses to launch **EC2 instances**.
 When you create a launch template, you specify information for the instances, such as the **ID of the Amazon Machine Image (AMI)**, the **instance type**, a **key pair**, one or more **security groups**, and a **block device mapping**.
 If you've launched an EC2 instance before, you specified the same information in order to launch the instance.